 Look at three months of bank statements.
 Categorise every transaction into needs (rent, groceries, utilities), wants (eating out, subscriptions, hobbies), and savings.
 If you have never done this before, expect some surprises.
 Most people find at least a few hundred pounds of spending they did not realise they had.

 The 50/30/20 rule is a solid starting framework: 50% of your take-home pay on needs, 30% on wants, 20% on savings and debt repayment.
-If you need a deeper walkthrough, our budgeting 101 guide covers tracking methods and automation in detail.
+If you need a deeper walkthrough, our how to build a budget UK guide and budgeting 101 guide cover tracking methods in detail, and once the numbers stabilise, automating your finances takes the willpower out of the equation.
 If you are serious about financial independence, you will want to push that savings rate well above 20%, but it is a sensible baseline.

 The point is not perfection.
 The point is visibility.
 Once you know where your money goes, you can start directing it intentionally.